 Dishwasher Drain Connections Can Vary

 As part of the overall installation of a dishwasher, hooking up the drain is usually pretty easy, but there are a few things to consider before you do it.
-Take a look at the different methods of connecting a dishwasher drain, so you will know your options when installing a garbage disposal or a new dishwasher.
+Take a look at the different methods of connecting a dishwasher drain, so that you will know your options when installing a dishwasher, with or without a garbage disposal.

 If you are removing a dishwasher and replacing it with a new one, it is usually easier to simply copy the same drain hookups that were used on the old dishwasher.
 If you are adding a dishwasher for the first time, then you will need to install a special drain fitting to give the dishwasher a place to drain.

 The following pages will show several different variations you may encounter, including: